vivacityworld/downstream/contracts/vcnote/VCNote.md

 # Overview

-CCNote is a contract that enables cNote to be used as borrowing asset in the Vivacity (compound v2).
-CCNote inherits from the Compound v2 CToken contract (with slight changes to certain visibilities to allow for overrides).
+VCNote is a contract that enables cNote to be used as borrowing asset in the Vivacity (compound v2).
+VCNote inherits from the Compound v2 CToken contract (with slight changes to certain visibilities to allow for overrides).

-### About CCNote:
+### About VCNote:

-cNote (erc20) is underlying asset for ccNote
+cNote (erc20) is underlying asset for vcNote

-### Requirements for CCNote:
+### Requirements for VCNote:

-- If there are any changes to the cNote Lender's supply, CCNote must synchronize the changes with LendingLedger.
+- If there are any changes to the cNote Lender's supply, VCNote must synchronize the changes with LendingLedger.

 About LendingLedger: